scikit-image/skimage-archive/grants/2022_CZI_EOSS5/full_application.md

 The step-wise exploration, development and finally formalization of a typed API is critical to enable feedback and draw on the experience of the scientifc community along the way.
 Therefore, the following milestones are proposed:

 - Fully type a submodule of scikit-image as a proof of concept (6th month).
-- Provide a standalone image-focused typing module usable by third party libraries (6th month)
+- Provide a standalone image-focused typing module usable by third-party libraries (6th month)
 - Propose a draft and outline of a new typed API and protocols to the community (12th month).
 - Propose a SKIP (scikit image enhancement proposal) that details a fully typed API and protocols for scikit-image (18th month).
 - Full implementation of the SKIP (24th month).